Knowledge Hub

 AI serving both manager and user experience

-Global deployments and enterprise environment
+Global deployments and enterprise-grade environment

 Negative points

-Pricing aligned with the premium segment
+Premium pricing aligned with enterprise segment

-Demanding configuration
+Demanding configuration requirements

-Limited manager autonomy due to complex configuration
+Limited autonomy for program managers due to complex configuration

-Standard roadmap with little room for customization
+Standardized roadmap with limited customization

 QMarkets